What to Do Immediately After Your Home Is Damaged by Fire

 An electrical fire in a basement sent smoke through the HVAC system of a 4,000-square-foot home.
 The owners initially tried to clean it themselves but developed respiratory issues.
 A professional firm was brought in to perform "thermal fogging" to encapsulate odor molecules and deep-clean the ductwork.
 The result was a 100% odor-free environment and a successful $85,000 claim that covered full textile restoration via Esporta wash systems.

-Immediate (0-4 hrs) Contact Insurance & Emergency Board-up Legal compliance and theft prevention.
+0-12 hrs Contact Insurance & Board-up Legal compliance & safety.

 The most dangerous mistake is "Cleaning for Appearance."
 You might wipe down a wall and think it looks fine, but the pores of the drywall have trapped microscopic smoke particles.
 When the weather gets warm or humid, the house will start to smell like a campfire again.
 This is known as "off-gassing."
 You must use professional sealants like KILZ or B-I-N primer (specifically the shellac-based versions) to trap these odors before painting.